What Are Mycotoxins?

 Concentration and dose also differ: food contamination can involve much higher mycotoxin concentrations than are typically found in indoor air.
 The total dose received may be quite different.

-Research limitations include the fact that measuring actual human exposure to airborne mycotoxins is technically difficult, and current research often measures mycotoxin presence in settled dust rather than what people actually inhale.
+Research limitations matter too.
+Measuring actual human exposure to airborne mycotoxins is technically difficult, and current research often measures presence in settled dust rather than what people actually inhale.

-This doesn't mean indoor mycotoxin exposure is safe; it means the evidence for harm at typical indoor levels is not established.
+This does not prove indoor mycotoxin exposure is harmless.
+It means the evidence for systemic toxicity at typical indoor levels is not established enough to support a diagnosis from a single environmental or urine test.

 The Bottom Line on "Toxic Mold"